-When assessing the financial value of your home solar system, it’s important to think about seasonality and home energy consumption changes throughout the entire lifespan of your home solar system.
+When assessing the financial value of your home solar system, it’s important to consider your seasonal solar panel performance, and changes in your home energy consumption throughout the lifespan of your solar system.*

 Your Home Solar System May Help Offset Your Utility Electricity Needs

 A major question for homeowners considering solar is whether a residential solar system can offset their utility electricity needs and, therefore, reduce their utility bill.
 This is especially important for homeowners who live in markets with high utility rates, like Hawaii, California and Massachusetts.*

 When you have solar panels installed, your system will still be connected to your utility’s power grid.
 During times that your home energy consumption exceeds your home solar production, you will use electricity from your utility.

 The amount of electricity that your solar system offsets will depend on your solar panel output and your home energy usage at any given time.
 Your home solar system is based on your historical energy usage and how much of your current energy consumption you wish to offset.